alanl279447/20210224-AlanLobo-NYCSchools/README.md

 - Integrate with Google maps, mapView of schools.
 - Option to sort based on location, address, rating etc.

 Libraries Used
 --------------
 Classes have been designed in such a way that it could be inherited and maximize the code reuse.

-A simple app loads information from (https://data.cityofnewyork.us/resource/) to show one approach to using some of the best practices in Android Development.
+This app loads information from (https://data.cityofnewyork.us/resource/) to show one approach to using some of the best practices in Android Development.
 Including:
   * [AppCompat]- Degrade gracefully on older versions of Android.
   * [Android KTX] - Write more concise, idiomatic Kotlin code.